kitnato/neverquest/source/data/manual.md

 #### Stagger

-When staggered, the monster takes more damage from all sources.
+While staggered, the monster takes more damage from all sources.
 The extent of this is determined by the [stagger rating](#stagger-rating).

 Requires the [shieldcraft](#shieldcraft) skill.

 #### Stun

-When stunned, the monster's hit accuracy is reduced for a certain number of attacks (its length), meaning it may miss completely.
+While stunned, the monster's hit accuracy is reduced, meaning it may miss completely.
 The extent of this is determined by the [stun rating](#stun-rating).

 Requires the [traumatology](#traumatology) skill.

 ## Retirement

 When reaching a certain stage, retirement is unlocked.
-This restarts the quest from stage 1 with power level 0, no essence, no skills, no gear and all masteries at rank 0.
-All hired caravan crew are retained, however.
+This restarts the quest from stage 1 with power level 0, no essence, no skills and no gear.
+However, all hired caravan crew are retained, and so are certain [trinkets](#trinkets).
 A [trait](#traits) can be also chosen that confers a permanent bonus.

 ### Traits